Guidelines for the efficient recovery of stolen assets

 The guidelines are accompanied by a non-binding step-by-step approach with the aim of assisting practitioners, policymakers and legislators to better plan each step of the process.
 Together, they form an interactive checklist of elements to consider when establishing an asset recovery policy or when devising an investigation strategy.

-The Guidelines for the Efficient Recovery of Stolen Assets have been developed in the context of the Lausanne Seminars, in which the Government of Switzerland has been working in close cooperation with the International Centre for Asset Recovery (ICAR) of the Basel Institute on Governance and with the support of the World Bank/UNODC Stolen Asset Recovery Initiative (StAR).
-The aim of the Lausanne Seminars is to discuss actual asset recovery challenges and ways to overcome them.
+These guidelines are the result of the Lausanne Seminar initiative of the Swiss Federal Department of Foreign Affairs - Directorate of International Law, implemented in close cooperation with the International Centre for Asset Recovery at the Basel Institute on Governance and with the support of the Stolen Asset Recovery Initiative (StAR) of the World Bank and UNODC.
+The aim of the Lausanne Seminars is to discuss current asset recovery challenges and ways to overcome them.

 Links and other languages